brugmanjoost/buffered-csv/README.md

 ```
 This flushes data from memory to file:
 - every 5000 milliseconds.
-- or as soon as the buffer contains fifty lines.
+- or as soon as the buffer contains 50 lines.
 - or as soon as file.close() is called.

 In our [minimal usage](#minimal) example we only add three lines, less than the specified flushLines of 50.
 We also add them well within 5.000ms.
 If we used these settings in the example, the data would be written to file no earlier then when file.complete() is called.